api-platform/docs/client-generator/vuetify.md

 # Vuetify Generator

-## Install with Docker
+## Install With Docker

-If you use the API Platform distribution with docker, first you have to add the [Vue CLI](https://cli.vuejs.org/guide/) to the `yarn global add` command in `pwa/Dockerfile`:
+If you use the API Platform distribution with Docker, first you have to add the [Vue CLI](https://cli.vuejs.org/guide/) to the `yarn global add` command in `pwa/Dockerfile`:

 ```dockerfile
 RUN yarn global add @api-platform/client-generator @vue/cli @vue/cli-service-global